VERITAS-Observatory/V2DL3/README.md

 	Tarek Hassan (tarek.hassan@desy.de)
 	Tony Lin (xyxlin@gmail.com)
 	Tobias Kleiner (tobias.kleiner@desy.de)
+    Sonal Patel (sonal.patel@desy.de)
+    Gernot Maier (gernot.maier@desy.de)

 ## Aim

-This repository is for the code that will be used to convert VERITAS data into DL3 format.
-It can be used to convert point-like IRFs (as included in the joint-Crab paper), as well as full-enclosure IRFs.
+Provide a converter to convert VERITAS data products to DL3.
+The converter can be used to convert point-like IRFs (as included in the joint-Crab paper), as well as full-enclosure IRFs.

-The project follows the most recent DL3 format definition from the [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).
+The FITS output follows the most recent DL3 format as defined in [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).

 ---
-# pyV2DL3
+# The DL3 converter v2dl3

-The python package for converting stage5/anasum files to the DL3 FITS format.
-Other than useful functions that can be called, a commandline tool `v2dl3` comes with the package.
+The python package for converting stage5 or anasum files to the DL3 FITS format.

 ### Requirements

 The requirements are listed in the ```environment.yml``` file.

 #### VEGAS